Linaro/OpenCSD/README.md

 This library provides an API suitable for the decode of ARM(r) CoreSight(tm) trace streams.

-The library will decode formatted trace in three stages:-
+The library will decode formatted trace in three stages:

 1. *Frame Deformatting* : Removal CoreSight frame formatting from individual trace streams.
 2. *Packet Processing*  : Separate individual trace streams into discrete packets.
 3. *Packet Decode*      : Convert the packets into fully decoded trace describing the program flow on a core.